Children’s Books that Celebrate Black History

 written by Chris Barton, illustrated by Don Tate

 This book is about a young boy from Alabama named Lonnie Johnson.
 Lonnie is one of six children and lives in a tiny home with his parents and siblings.
 He loved tinkering around with spare parts and treasures from the junkyard.
 Creating rockets and even his very own robot.
-It wasn’t easy for this little boy but he kept at it and continued to create and invent.
+It wasn’t easy for this little boy, but he kept at it and continued to create and invent.
 He even had the opportunity to work with NASA!
-His tinkering never ends and he accidentally stumbles upon the most amazing toy creation ever!
-The journey to get this amazing toy in the hands of children everywhere wasn’t easy but Lonnie’s persistence is inspiring.
+His tinkering never ends, and he accidentally stumbles upon the most amazing toy creation ever!
+The journey to get this amazing toy in children’s hands everywhere wasn’t easy, but Lonnie’s persistence is inspiring.

 written by Kadir Nelson

 This is an amazing picture book that introduces the reader to Nelson Mandela.
 This book is written in story form.
 It is a tremendously engaging story for young readers.
 The artwork is full-size colorful paintings.
 The stunning artwork will delight all who view it.
 Children are sure to love this book and revisit it again and again.

 This book is short and sweet, about Mae Jemison, the first female African American astronaut.
 It takes the reader on her life journey and how hard she worked to become an astronaut.
 It also talks about her life after becoming an astronaut and how she did amazing things as a doctor and teacher.
 This is a great introduction to Mae Jemison and biographies in general.

 written by Nikki Giovani illustrated by Brian Collier